phaserjs/template-youtube-playables/README.md

 - `public/style.css` - Some simple CSS rules to help with page layout.
 - `public/assets` - Contains the static assets used by the game.

-## YouTubePlayables Helper Library
+## YouTube Playables Helper Library

-We have prepared `YouTubePlayables.js` which is our helper wrapper for the Playables v1 SDK.
+We have included `YouTubePlayables.js` which is our helper wrapper for the Playables v1 SDK.
 Although the SDK is nice and easy to use, we found there were some common things we had to repeat doing, such as UTF-16 string checks, or parsing JSON after a loadData call.
 So, we created this open-source wrapper to help you get up to speed quickly.
 You can see it used through-out our sample game, but we have also included all of the native SDK calls too, so you can swap between them as needed.

 ### Game Boot